apache/axis-axis2-java-core/modules/samples/yahoorestsearch/README.txt

 as the one we use while invoking with REST.

 Yahoo provides a REST API to call its search service.
-This sample demonstrates how to call Yahoo search service using Axis2 client.
+This sample demonstrates how to call Yahoo search service using an Axis2 client.

 Pre-Requisites
 ==============